 The game can be played with most video conferencing software.
 Here are some helpful instructions for playing specifically inside Kumospace.

-1. Access the Edit menu by clicking on the chair icon on the upper right corner or pressing on the 'E' button on your keyboard.
+- Access the Edit menu by clicking on the chair icon in the upper right corner or pressing the ‘E’ button on your keyboard.

 How to Play this Virtual Game.
 This is a free online game where the players split up into pairs, and alternate who describes and who guesses the words.
 Within Kumospace, pairs should sit near one another within the virtual space.
 The host draws one word at a time and sends it in Private Chat to the person whose turn it is to describe the word to their partner.
 When they guess a word, send them the next word per private chat.
 They have 60 seconds to guess as many words as possible.
 When their time is up, it’s the next pair’s turn.
 The host keeps the scores.